joepatmckenna/course3project/features_info.md

 > '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 > tBodyAcc-XYZ

 > tGravityAcc-XYZ

 > tBodyAccJerk-XYZ

 > tBodyGyro-XYZ

 > tBodyGyroJerk-XYZ

 > tBodyAccMag

 > tGravityAccMag

 > tBodyAccJerkMag

 > tBodyGyroMag

 > tBodyGyroJerkMag

 > fBodyAcc-XYZ

 > fBodyAccJerk-XYZ

 > fBodyGyro-XYZ

 > fBodyAccMag

 > fBodyAccJerkMag

 > fBodyGyroMag

 > fBodyGyroJerkMag

 > The set of variables that were estimated from these signals are:

 > mean(): Mean value

 > std(): Standard deviation

-The complete list of variables of each feature vector is available in `features.txt`.
+The complete list of variables of each feature vector in the tidy data set is available in `features.txt`.